-The PREA Compliance Manager indicated that no cross-gender strip searches, cross-gender visual body cavity searches have occurred at the facility.
+The PREA Compliance Manager indicated that no cross-gender strip searches, cross-gender visual body cavity searches have been occurred at the facility.
 The facility does not house female inmates.
 Interviews with random staff and inmates did not indicate that cross gender searches are occurring at the facility.

-CDCR has implemented DOM Chapter 5, Article 44, §54040.4 Cross Gender Viewing-Preventative Measures which directs each institution to enable offenders to shower perform bodily functions, and change clothing without non-medical staff of the opposite biological sex viewing their breast, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
-In addition, the policy requires that staff of the opposite biological sex shall announce their presence when entering the housing unit.
-The announcement is required at the beginning for the shift and/or when the status quo within the housing unit changes.
+CDCR DOM Chapter 5, Article 44, §54040.4 (Preventative Measures) states "Each institution shall enable offenders to shower, perform bodily functions, and change clothing without non-medical staff of the opposite biological sex viewing their breast, buttocks, or genitalia, except in exigent circumstances or when viewing is incidental to routine cell checks.
+Except in circumstances where there would be an impact to safety and security modesty screens shall be placed strategically in areas that prevent incidental viewing."
+In addition it states "In order to minimize cross gender exposure, staff of the opposite biological sex shall announce their presence when entering the housing unit.
+This announcement is required at the beginning of each shift and/or when the status quo with the housing unit changes."

-CDCR staff and contractors are reminded of this policy each year during the In-Service training, CDCR PREA Training Lesson 11054378, Section D. Privacy/Modesty Screens and Announcements, which mirrors the policy stated above.
+In addition, CDCR staff and contractors are reminded of this policy each year during the In-Service training, CDCR PREA Training Lesson 11054378, Section D. Privacy/Modesty Screens and Announcements, which mirrors the policy stated above.